limshoonkit/WFGY/ProblemMap/Atlas/Fixes/official/demos/shared/README.md

 If a helper is really only used by one demo, it probably belongs in that demo folder, not here.

-The shared folder is for genuinely reusable support, not for lazily centralizing unrelated code.
+The shared folder is for genuinely reusable support, not for lazily centralizing unrelated logic.

 ---